 In this article, we are focusing on the process of leadership – particularly the “Transformational Leadership Model in the workplace”.
 This model was first proposed by James MacGregor Burns and then developed by Bernard Bass.
 This model highlights visionary thinking and bringing about change instead of management processes that are designed to maintain and steadily improve current performance.

 According to the idea of Transformational Leadership, an effective leader is a person who does the following:

 1. Creates an inspiring vision of the future.

 Vision for a business is basically where you want to be in the future.
-It provides directions, sets priorities, timelines and finally, a model to analyse if you have achieved your milestone.
-Leaders should focus on an organisation’s current skills, analyse situations and then proceed with innovation by shaping the business and strategy in such a way that it creates something meaningful to the people being led in the organisation.
+It provides directions, sets priorities and timelines, and, finally, a model to analyse if you have achieved your milestone.
+Leaders should focus on an organisation’s current skills, analyse situations and then proceed with innovation by shaping the business and strategy in such a way that it creates something meaningful for the people being led in the organisation.
 A very important aspect of this theory is that a leader should be “Proactive” and should not be satisfied with things as they are.

 2. Motivates and inspires people to engage with that vision.

 The ability to motivate your employees inspires them and helps to deliver the vision.
 Effective leaders link motivation under two segments:

 - The expectation that hard work will lead to good results.

 - The expectation that good results will lead to attractive incentives and rewards – intrinsic or extrinsic.